dpieterse/match2SSO/README.md

     to the run directory.)
 - **Night mode**
     1. Converts the detection catalogue into an MPC-formatted text file.
+    2. Runs astcheck on the central coordinates of the observation, to make predictions on the known solar system objects in the FOV.
+    3. Makes a prediction catalogue of the known solar system objects in the FOV during the observation.
-    2. Runs astcheck on that file, to find matches between the detections and known solar system objects.
+    4. Runs astcheck on the MPC-formatted text file, to find matches between the detections and known solar system objects.
-    3. Makes an SSO catalogue containing the matches.
+    5. Makes an SSO catalogue containing the matches.
-    4. Makes an MPC submission file of the matches.
+    6. Makes an MPC submission file of the matches.
 - **Historic mode**<br/> Runs on a single detection catalogue (observation), a night of observations or a list of observations.
 The observations are grouped and processed per observing night.
 The historic mode:
     1. Creates a run directory per observation night
     2. [_Optional_] Downloads asteroid and comet databases to the database folder.
 (If this step is skipped, the most recently downloaded version of the database will be used.)